saksham2001/saksham2001.github.io/_projects/15_project.md

 ---
 layout: page
 title: "AutoGrader"
-description: "AI-Powered Evidence-Anchored Grading Platform (2025)"
+description: "AI-Powered Evidence-Anchored Grading Platform (2026)"
-img: assets/img/projects/autograder/hil_grading.png
+img: assets/img/projects/autograder/thumbnail.png
 importance: 1
 category: work, ml, llm
-year: 2025
+year: 2026
 ---

 ## The Problem with Grading at Scale

-Last semester I was the Head TA for **18-844: Embedded Machine Learning** at Carnegie Mellon.
+Last semester I was the Head TA for **Embedded Machine Learning** at CMU.
 The course had 50+ students submitting open-ended coding assignments — Jupyter notebooks, Python scripts, PDF reports — every week.
 Grading was the bottleneck.
 Each submission required carefully reading through student code, cross-referencing against a rubric, and writing justifiable feedback.
 With a small TA team, we were spending more time grading than teaching.

 The issue wasn't just speed.
 It was **consistency** and **transparency**.
 Different TAs interpreted rubrics differently.
 Students would ask "why did I lose points here?" and sometimes the answer wasn't clear, even to us.
-I wanted a system that could help grade faster while making every scoring decision *fully traceable* back to the student's own work.
+I wanted a system that could help grade faster while making every scoring decision fully traceable back to the student's own work.

 So I built AutoGrader.